November 17, 2018 – February 24, 2019

 Exhibition in partnership with Catharine Clark Gallery.

-Support for Al Farrow: Divine Ammunition is provided by the Phyllis C. Wattis Foundation, Dorothy Saxe, Susan and Lee David, Kathleen Grant and Thomas Jackson and Beverly and Peter Lipman.
+Support for Al Farrow: Divine Ammunition is provided by the Phyllis C. Wattis Foundation, Dorothy Saxe, Susan and Lee David, Kathleen Grant and Thomas Jackson, Richard Grossman and Elly Chen and Beverly and Peter Lipman.